Lightstreamer/Lightstreamer-example-HelloWorld-adapter-java/README.md

 In the Lightstreamer framework, you subscribe to *Items*.
 An item is made up of a number of fields whose values change over time.
 Here are some examples of possible items:

 * An item in Lightstreamer could represent an item on *eBay*, say, a pair of "Nike Air Jordan" shoes.
 The <b>Item name</b> would be "NIKE-AIR-JORDAN-XX3-XXIII-23-PREMIER-Limited-sz-10".
 Some fields would be: <i>current_bid, total_bids,</i> and <i>high_bidder</i>.
-When a field changes, the new value is pushed to the browser and displayed in real-time.
+When a field changes, the new value is pushed to the browser and displayed in real time.
 * An item could represent a <b>weather probe</b>.
 The Item name would be, for example, "Mt_Everest_Probe.1" ([this probe was left by MIT](http://web.media.mit.edu/%7Efletcher/argos/weather-probes.html) after the 1998 Everest Expedition).
 Some fields would be: <i>temperature, barometric_pressure,</i> and <i>light_level</i>.
 * In <b>finance market data dissemination</b>, an item often represents a stock quote.
 The item name would be, for example, "TIBX.O" (TIBCO Software Inc. on Nasdaq).
 Some fields would be: <i>TRDPRC_1, TRDTIM_1, BID,</i> and <i>ASK</i>.